MagicCheese1/LPRankSyncBot/README.md

 # LPRankSyncBot
-LPRankSyncBot is a bot for Discord and Minecraft-Server.
+LPRankSyncBot is a bot for Discord and Sponge Minecraft-Server.
 It synchronizes the Minecraft LuckPerms ranks with Discord Roles.
+The program can only run from your servers directory

 ## Used packages
 * [Discord.net](https://www.nuget.org/packages/Discord.Net/) 2.1.1